 - Producing relevant outcomes (research publications, PA programming products, etc.) that will enhance the possibility of securing future employment at the desired field/institutions

 MS Degree Information

-The MS Degree in the Curriculum and Pedagogy Studies area consists of two major tracks that suit for individual students’ career goals: thesis option and non-thesis option.
-The thesis option track is for those who would like to continue on with their graduate studies to achieve the goal of eventually earning a doctoral degree.
+The MS Degree in the Curriculum and Pedagogy Studies area consists of two major tracks that suit the individual student’s career goals: thesis option and non-thesis option.
+The thesis option track is for those who would like to continue with their graduate studies to achieve the goal of eventually earning a doctoral degree.
 The non-thesis track is best for those who would like to gain advanced knowledge and skills about curriculum and instruction.
 A total of 36 credit hours work is required for both tracks.
 The credit hours are divided into 30 credits for coursework and 6 for thesis (thesis option) or project (non-thesis).
-It takes about 2 years to complete the Degree program.
+It takes about 2 years to complete the degree program.

 PhD Degree Information

-The Ph.D.
-Degree program provides a rigorous training for those students who aspire to achieve the highest level of education.
-The Degree requires a total of 60 credit hours’ work in which a minimum of 48 is devoted to coursework and independent studies and the other 12 to dissertation.
-There are four major milestones in the progression toward the Degree: Passage of the Plan of Study, Comprehensive Examinations, Passage of the Dissertation Research Proposal, and the Defense/Examination of the Dissertation Research.
-It normally takes about minimum 4 years to complete the Degree Program.
+The Ph.D. degree program provides a rigorous training for those students who aspire to achieve the highest level of education.
+The degree requires a total of 60 credit hours’ work in which a minimum of 48 is devoted to coursework and independent studies and the other 12 to dissertation.
+There are four major milestones in the progression toward the degree: approval of the Plan of Study, Comprehensive Examinations, approval of the Dissertation Research Proposal, and the defense of the Dissertation.
+It normally takes about 4 years to complete the degree program.

 Plan of Study